jorgeortizfuentes/ciperchile-dataset/README.md

-# ciperchile-dataset
+# CIPER Chile Dataset

-CIPER Chile Dataset
+Scraped on May 8, 2021 by Jorge Ortiz

-Tables and columns:
+## Tables and columns:

 1) Publicaciones (publicaciones.csv)
 - url